LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/furniture/furniture-execute-actions.md

 With this behaviour you can immitate things such as the vanilla cake.

 When it has gone through the whole list, the furniture will disappear, so it's fully consumed.

+`strawberry_pie` is used to show the 2D icon both in hand and in the inventory.

+If you want to show the 3D model in hand and the 2D icon in the inventory, you can just use `strawberry_pie_full` to place your furniture.